yoctoproject/poky/documentation/ref-manual/variables.rst

       :ref:`icecc <ref-classes-icecc>` class.
 You set this variable in your ``local.conf`` file.

-      When you list classes using this variable, you are "blacklisting" them from distributed compilation across remote hosts.
-Any classes you list will be distributed and compiled locally.
+      When you list classes using this variable, the recipes inheriting those classes will not benefit from distributed compilation across remote hosts.
+Instead they will be built locally.

    :term:`ICECC_USER_PACKAGE_BL`
       Identifies user recipes that you do not want the Icecream distributed